-At that time the reimbursement rate was $60.00 an hour for a Master’s level person for most contracts.
+At that time the reimbursement rate was $60.00 an hour for a Master’s level for most contracts.
 When Managed Health Network (MHN) lowered their rate from $60 to $50, I started to wonder if it was worth it.
 I had been on the panels for about 10 years and not once was there a cost of living raise or any raise at all.
 I called all the panels I was on and requested a raise based on length of service and was denied by all of them.
 I spent a long time considering the pros and cons and speaking with colleagues and friends about the risk of leaving the panels.
 The reimbursement rate was slightly more than half of my full fee and any client that came to me and had that insurance I would have to accept the contracted rate, even if they wanted to pay my full fee.
-It was a hard decision but I prepared my clients for my withdrawal from all the panels and began the process of sending out letters of resignation.
+Fifteen years ago I made the hard decision and removed myself from all the panels.
+I first spent a year to prepare all my clients and began the process of sending out letters of resignation.
 It was the best decision I made and I lost only one client in the process.

 1995 I started doing marketing workshops.
-Actually by nature I am a shy person and wanted to find alternative ways of developing a practice where I didn’t have to meet so many new people.
-Through the years I have experimented with various approaches to marketing and find business development and marketing change with the times and location.
-In the beginning it was giving free talks at the Library and now its the web, social media, networking and yes, still many of the old tried and true ways, the best approach is using a mixture of them all and finding what works best for you.
+By nature I am a shy person and wanted to find alternative ways of developing a practice where I didn’t have to meet so many new people.
+Through the years I experimented with various approaches to marketing, business development and assessed my strengths and weaknesses.
+I found marketing changed with the times.
+In the beginning we offered free talks at the library, now its the web, social media, networking and still sometimes it’s giving talks at the library and joining communities.

-I had always realized that marketing was as much a part of my business as seeing clients but that I had to step up the process and to think more of my work as a business.
+I realized that marketing was as much a part of my business as seeing clients but that I had to take control of my business and set goals.
+To start I needed to think of myself as a small business owner.
 I started to streamline my practice, invest in practice management software and rethink my networking.
 Its been a long road of learning, at times frustrating and other times amazing.
-What I learned is you can’t do it alone, takes a lot of support and help.
+What I learned is you can’t do it alone, it takes a lot of support and help.
 I have colleagues that might go with me to a networking meeting.
 I have people who can proofread materials for me.
 I am always asking for support and assistance and realize it has become a collaborative effort.